HM Prison Lewes: History

-Lewes is a Victorian prison, built in 1853.
-The present day prison was constructed to replace the original Lewes Gaol which despite being enlarged in 1818 to hold 70 cells along with a treadmill had become too small.
+Facility

 Built in 1791 Lewes Gaol was situated at the corner of North Street and Lancaster Street in Lewes.
-Lewes Gaol was sold to the Admiralty in 1853 to help house PoWs from the Crimean War and was finally demolished in 1963.
+Despite being enlarged in 1818 to hold 70 cells along with a treadmill, the gaol had become too small and was replaced by the present day Victorian prison in 1853.
+The gaol was sold to the Admiralty in 1853 to help house PoWs from the Crimean War and demolished in 1963.

+Prominent early prisoners

 An early prisoner at Lewes was George Witton, a Lieutenant in the Bushveldt Carbineers in the Boer War in South Africa.
 He was imprisoned after being implicated in the shooting murder of Boer prisoners.
-While imprisoned in the UK from 1902, George Ramsdale Witton wrote the book "Scapegoats of the Empire".
+While imprisoned in the UK from 1902, Witton wrote the book "Scapegoats of the Empire".
 After some time Winston Churchill, himself a former prisoner of the Boers during the war, put a number of parliamentary questions to the Colonial Secretary about Witton's ongoing incarceration.
-The campaign for Witton's release was successful and Witton was pardoned by King Edward VII and was freed on 10 August 1904.
-Witton then returns to Australia where he was welcomed as a hero by the then Prime Minister of Australia, Alfred Deakin.
-The 1980 film "Breaker Morant" depicts the story of the court-martial and conviction of Morant, Hancock, and Witton.
+The campaign for his release was successful and he was pardoned by King Edward VII and freed on 10 August 1904.
+Witton then returned to Australia where he was welcomed as a hero by then Prime Minister of Australia, Alfred Deakin.
+The 1980 film "Breaker Morant" depicts the story of the court-martial and conviction of Morant, Handcock, and Witton.